VictorTaelin/absal-ex/README.md

 Notice that, on the first step, `redex()`, two threads rewrite nodes `B-C` and `D-E` locally.
 Their effect areas don't intersect, so the thread rewriting `B-C` won't touch `D-E`, and nodes `A` and `F` aren't affected at all.
 Nodes `B`, `C`, `D` and `E` become redirection nodes.
 The second step, `visit()`, is, then, responsible for completing the rewrite, freeing redirection nodes and starting step 1 again if new active pairs are found.
 Since `redex()` had two threads, `visit()` will need 8 threads, starting from ports `Ab, Ac, Db, Dc, Cb, Cc, Fb, Fc` (here, `Ab` represents port `B` of node `A`).
 As an example, the thread starting from `Ab` walks through this path: `Ab -> Bc -> Db -> Fc`.
 When it arrives at `Fc` (a non-redirection node), it connects `Ab` to it.
 It also frees nodes `B` and `D`.
 Finally, since `Ab <-> Fc` isn't an active pair, it stops.
 If it was `Aa <-> Fa` instead, it would start a `redex()` thread for it.

-This algorithm is implemented on the [branch `parallel_test_3` of the absal-rs repository](https://github.com/moon-project/absal-rs/tree/parallel-test-3).
+This algorithm is implemented on [branch `parallel_test_3` of the `absal-rs` repository](https://github.com/moon-project/absal-rs/tree/parallel-test-3).
 The OpenCl code is on `main.rs`.
-Despite being a GPU newbie and probably doing a lot of inefficient things (like using `atomic_inc()` to implement global stacks, and reading data from the GPU between each kernel call), I managed to achieve about 16m rewrites/s on Intel Iris Graphics 550, exactly the same performance I got on my sequential Rust implementation in a 3.3 GHZ Intel Core i7.
-My hope is that an expert in GPUs would be able to improve that number considerably.
+Despite still inefficiently implemented, the algorithm managed to achieve about 16m rewrites/s on Intel Iris Graphics 550, exactly the same performance achieved on the sequential Rust implementation in a 3.3 GHZ Intel Core i7.

-Note that I just came up with this myself, you probably know simpler and smarter solutions for this issue.

 ## Testing

 The purpose of this algorithm is to reduce lambda calculus terms optimally.
 It can, thus, be seen as the runtime of a programming language.
-It can be tested by converting lambda-terms to buffers on the format I described above, reducing it with the implementation, and then translating those buffers back to lambda-terms.
+It can be tested by converting lambda-terms to buffers on the format described above, reducing it with the implementation, and then translating those buffers back to lambda-terms.
 If the output corresponds to the normal form of the lambda-term, then the test passes.
-There are, thus, literally infinite programs with infinitely different characteristics you could use to test it.
-I have Rust and JavaScript code capable of doing that, and will set up a bench of tests in the case we move forward.
+There are, thus, literally infinite programs with infinitely different characteristics which can be used to test it.

-In order for you to work, the Main.rs file on the `parallel-test-3` branch of absal-rs is probably good start.
-The string on line 197 is a λ-program which is generic enough to test the performance for varying sizes.
+For those wanting to contribute to the project, the Main.rs file on the `parallel-test-3` branch of absal-rs is probably good start.
+The GENERIC_CODE constant is a λ-program which is generic enough to test the performance for varying sizes.
 It produces an input buffer which completes in about 500 kernel invocations, and peaks at about ~50k parallel redexes (active pairs).
 That number can be tweaked by changing the amount of `/f`s on the code.
 For example:

 ```
 b"@A #f #x /f x @B #f #x /f /f x //#a #b //#c #d ///c #e #f #g //g /e /#h #i #j #k /i ///h i j k f /e /#h #i #j #k /j ///h i j k f d #e #f #g g a //#c #d /c /c /c d b #c ///c #d #e #f #g /e ///d e f g #d #e #f #g /f ///d e f g #d #e #f f A B";